percona/everest-doc/docs/reference/faq.md

 ### Do we have logs of the API calls made?

-- This will help us validate whether an API call was made for a user operation and whether any errors occurred during the process.
+- Accessing these logs will enable us to confirm whether an API call was initiated for a specific user operation and to identify any errors that may have occurred during that process.

 **Answer:**
-    Yes, the Everest backend has logs.
+Yes, the Percona Everest backend has logs.
 It runs as a `percona-everest` deployment within the `everest-system `namespace.

     !!!
 Note
-        This is crucial for troubleshooting issues where an operation is completed, but the corresponding Everest operator resource hasn't been created for some reason.
+        Percona Everest logs are crucial for troubleshooting issues where an operation is completed, but the corresponding Everest operator resource hasn't been created for some reason.

-    - If we have these logs, where are they stored?
+- Where are these logs stored?

 **Answer:**
-    You can retrieve logs from the pods associated with this deployment.
+You can retrieve the logs from the pods associated with this deployment.

 ### Do we have any logs for frontend actions, to troubleshoot issues between the front end and the Percona Everest API?